t4guw/git4beginners/index.md

 feedback to students about code and documentation quality.
 Future work on this project might include:

-* Developing autograding tests which provide meaningful output for students, so that they can more easily understand why test cases are failing and what those test cases are actually testing.
+* Refining autograding tests so that they provide meaningful output for students; with this, students will more easily understand why test cases are failing and what those test cases are actually testing.
 * Include more style-oriented actions, such as looking for JavaDoc comments in each class or method, consistent indentation practices,